-This course provides a foundation of knowledge and skill in child psychiatry, covering topics like assessment, diagnosis, classifications, developmental principles, education and child abuse law, psychological testing, and principles of pediatric psychotherapy and psychopharmacology.
-Residents use these interactive sessions to prepare for their clinical rotations and to help further develop a super fund of knowledge.
+This course establishes a foundation of knowledge and skills in child psychiatry, covering topics like assessment, diagnosis, developmental principles, psychological testing, educational law, mandated reporting, and principles of pediatric psychotherapy and psychopharmacology.
+Residents use these interactive sessions to prepare for their clinical rotations, and this series lays the groundwork for subsequent coursework.

-This course serves as a review of normal development by age and stage, offering a more in-depth exploration of topics like attachment, language, and cognition.
-The principles of development are also paired with a guided analysis of the range of disorders seen during childhood and adolescence as well as an overview of therapeutic interventions.
-Faculty expertise lends clinical wisdom to these courses where residents review current literature and discuss clinical vignettes.
+This course serves as a review of normal development by age and stage, offering an in-depth exploration of topics like attachment, language, and cognition.
+The principles of development are also paired with a guided analysis of the range of disorders seen during childhood and adolescence, as well as an overview of therapeutic interventions.
+Faculty expertise lends clinical wisdom to these courses, during which residents review current literature and discuss clinical vignettes.

 Second-Year Didactic Curriculum

-This course teaches advanced second year residents how to conduct psychodynamic psychotherapy with children and adolescents.
-In this interactive seminar, residents learn to recognize and classify defenses, work with common developmental challenges, and conduct developmentally appropriate psychotherapy.
+This course teaches second-year residents how to apply psychodynamic psychotherapy principles to their work with children and adolescents.
+In this interactive seminar, residents learn to recognize and classify defenses, work with common developmental challenges, and conduct developmentally-appropriate psychotherapy.
 Residents also hone their skills in using a developmental perspective in case formulation and treatment planning by choosing age-appropriate therapeutic modalities like imaginative play, structured play, and talk therapy.
-Throughout the course, residents also explore how to work effectively with caregivers, identifying and managing countertransference, and integrating psychodynamic psychotherapy with other interventions such as medication, family therapy, and cognitive behavior therapy.
+Throughout the course, residents also explore how to work effectively with caregivers, identifying and managing countertransference, and integrating psychodynamic psychotherapy with other interventions such as medications, family therapy, and cognitive behavioral therapy.

-This course provides an analysis of the major studies of psychotherapy for pediatric psychiatric disorders including anxiety, depression, and disruptive behavior disorders.
-Residents explore the principles of behavior therapy, cognitive behavior therapy, interpersonal psychotherapy, and dialectical behavior therapy.
-Residents also become familiar with the indication for and the use of relaxation techniques, systematic desensitization, exposure/response prevention, interpersonal inventory, and affective regulation and problem-solving techniques.
+This course examines the major empirically-supported psychotherapy modalities used to treat pediatric psychiatric disorders, including anxiety, depression, ADHD, and OCD.
+Residents explore the principles of behavior therapy, cognitive behavioral therapy, interpersonal psychotherapy for depressed adolescents (IPT-A), and dialectical behavior therapy.
+Residents also become familiar with the indications for and the use of relaxation techniques, systematic desensitization, exposure/response prevention, interpersonal inventory, and affective regulation and problem-solving techniques.